From Ritual Image to Generative Structure

 I. Ritual Systems - The Image Before the Artist

-The exhibition begins with works rooted in Warli, Gond, and Bhil traditions, where images emerge from shared systems of belief rather than individual invention.
+The exhibition begins with Warli, Gond, and Bhil traditions, where images emerge from shared systems of belief rather than individual invention.
 These works are not authored in the modern sense; they are enacted.
-Their forms are transmitted across generations, their meanings collectively understood.
+Their forms are transmitted across generations, and their meanings are collectively maintained.

-In these contexts, narrative is not linear or descriptive.
+Narrative here is not descriptive.
 It is structural.
 It appears through:

 - repetition of motifs